 In Morris’s case, his hospice physician adjusted his medications to give him more consistent relief from his heart failure symptoms.
 A nurse began coming to his home regularly to monitor his condition, support his health, and address any new issues.
 And a home health aide started visiting several times each week to help Morris with bathing and grooming so he felt and looked better, which lifted his spirits.
 These visits also provided added company for Morris, and a helping hand with light household chores.
 Plus, Morris was able to avoid the frequent hospitalizations he’d experienced prior to hospice care.

 It can be hard to know when to seek hospice care for someone with heart failure.
 But there are certain criteria, listed below, that offer guidance.
 In addition, it’s never too early to start researching hospice organizations, so you’re prepared when the time is right.
-(For tips on choosing a hospice, see “Not All Hospices are the Same” below.)

 Patients with heart failure are usually given a referral for hospice by their cardiologist.
 In general, the person must have a life expectancy of six months or less, as certified by their physician, based on the normal course of their illness.
 In addition, the patient must meet one or more hospice eligibility criteria, such as: